How to Manage Changes On Projects

 Accept That Change Happens

 Changes happen at virtually every point of the project management lifecycle.
-Recognizing that changes are inevitable -- indeed, often beneficial -- parts of the process allows the best project managers to adapt more agile approaches to planning and execution.
+Recognizing that changes are inevitable — indeed, often beneficial — parts of the process allows the best project managers to adopt more agile approaches to planning and execution.
 Having strategies in place to effectively deal with changes as they occur is the fastest way to keep everyone's eye on the prize, even in the face of what may sometimes seem constant shifts in direction.

 A defined, structured change management process is your execution playbook; your strategy 'bible'.
-It will define, for you, how best to respond as a leader to suggestions -- even demands -- for change within a development process.
+It will define, for you, how best to respond as a leader to suggestions — even demands — for change within the development process.
 It will help you navigate, gracefully and with assurance, sometimes contentious collaborative landscapes toward the achievement of all parties' ultimate goals.

 The Change Management Process

 The change management process looks like this:

 - Receive request/demand for change in process on project

 - Assess change request/demand with a focus on project budget regarding:

 - any relevant permit requirements